 -

-Last King of Judah
+King of Nephites

-King of Nephites ≈ 200 BC
+≈ 200 BC

-Father of Noah II and others (Mosiah 11:1)
+Family Tree / Father of Noah II and others (Mosiah 11:1)

 -